by Amy Venzke November 05, 2020 7 min read

 A decade ago, Babyzen introduced its game-changing YOYO, a stroller that offered full-sized features like all-wheel suspension and car seat compatibility—while folding compactly enough to fit in the overhead bin of an airplane.

 Now, an established luxury brand is challenging Babyzen for its place at the top of the travel stroller market.
-The new Bugaboo Ant, now available at Strolleria, goes head-to-head with the YOYO+ as another carry-on-sized stroller with even more features, like a reversible seat, height-adjustable backrest and height-adjustable handlebar.
+The Bugaboo Ant goes head-to-head with the YOYO as another carry-on-sized stroller with even more features, like a reversible seat, height-adjustable backrest and height-adjustable handlebar.

 We'll review the differences, pros and cons between the two strollers in this comparison, which reviews the latest version of the Babyzen stroller, the YOYO2, which released in 2020.
 Neither stroller is undergoing updates for 2021.